phpMussel/phpMussel/_docs/readme.de.txt

      denn, Sie erwarten Abstürze oder ähnliches.
      0 = Deaktiviert, 1 = Aktiviert [Standardeinstellung].
      "fail_silently"
+   - Should phpMussel report when extensions are missing?
+If fail_extensions_silently is disabled, missing extensions will be reported on scanning, and if fail_extensions_silently is enabled, missing extensions will be ignored, with scanning reporting for those files that there aren't any problems.
+Disabling this directive may potentially increase your security, but may also lead to an increase of false positives.
+0 = Disabled, 1 = Enabled [Default].
+     "fail_extensions_silently"
  "files" (Kategorie)
  - Generelle Konfigurationen für die Handhabung von Dateien.
    "max_uploads"